Is Bankruptcy the Best Option for You?

 Times may be tough, but there are solutions.
 You may just need a helping hand and a fresh start.

 Although the economy is supposedly on the rebound, at least on Wall Street, many middle class people haven’t seen their financial situation improve all that much.
-Millions of Americans, and many right here in Oregon, people have lost their jobs or homes, or just can’t make ends meet.
+Millions of Americans, and many right here in Oregon, just can’t make ends meet.
 High-interest credit cards or loans may have been a last resort to get by.
 Maybe a medical condition or an emergency resulted in uninsured hospital bills.
 Whatever the case, people expected they would get back on track and be able to pay the debts back.
 Unfortunately, for many people here in Oregon, that just hasn’t been the case.
-The debts just keep growing and many Oregonians are drowning in debt and need help – now.
+The debts just keep growing and many are drowning in debt and need help – now.
 I’m a consumer rights and bankruptcy lawyer located in SE Portland, and I may be able to help.

 Many people think that bankruptcy is some kind of financial death sentence.
-It’s not.
+It’s really not.
 In truth, it’s probably the most powerful of all our consumer protection laws, and it has given millions of people the fresh start they so desperately needed.
 But your creditors and debt collectors don’t want you to know that.
 Many of these companies have filed for bankruptcy themselves when it is to their advantage.
-They just don’t like bankruptcy when it helps everyday people who really need help, because they want to maximize their huge profits.
+They just don’t like bankruptcy when it helps everyday people who really need it because they want to maximize their huge profits.
 Although banks, debt collectors, and other creditors have lobbied to make it more difficult to file, bankruptcy is still available to stop collections, garnishment, and lawsuits; to wipe out debt; and to get a fresh start.